Complex and Adaptive Dynamical Systems: A Primer: Introduction

-Dynamical system theory (compare the chapter on {\em ``Chaos, Bifurcations and Diffusion''}) deals with dynamical systems containing a relatively small number of variables.
-General dynamical systems with large numbers of variables are very difficult to analyze and to control.
-Random boolean networks can hence be considered, in a certain sense, of prototypical importance in this field, as they provide well defined classes of dynamical systems for which the thermodynamical limit $N\to\infty$ can be taken.
+Dynamical systems theory (see Chap.~\ref{chap_chaos1}) deals with dynamical systems containing a relatively small number of variables.
+General dynamical systems with large numbers of variables are very difficult to analyze and control.
+Random boolean networks can hence be considered, in a certain sense, as being of prototypical importance in this field, as they provide well defined classes of dynamical systems for which the thermodynamical limit $N\to\infty$ can be taken.
 They show chaotic as well as regular behavior, despite their apparent simplicity, and many other typical phenomena of dynamical systems.
 In the thermodynamic limit there can be phase transitions between chaotic and regular regimes.
 These are the issues studied in this chapter.

-\underline{\bf N-K networks}\\ There are several types of random boolean networks.
-The most simple realization is the $N$-$K$ model.
+\runinhead{{$\textbf{\textit{N}}$--$\textbf{\textit{K}}$} Networks} There are several types of random boolean networks.
+The most simple realization is the $N${--}$K$ model.
 It is made up of $N$ boolean variables, each variable interacting exactly with $K$ other randomly chosen variables.
 The respective coupling functions are also chosen randomly from the set of all possible boolean functions mapping $K$ boolean inputs onto one boolean output.

-There is no known realization of $N-K$ models in nature.
+There is no known realization of $N${--}$K$ models in nature.
 All real physical or biological problems have very specific couplings determined by the structure and the physical and biological interactions of the system considered.
-The topology of the couplings is however often very complex and, in many instances, completely unknown.
-It is then often a good starting point to model the real-world system by a generic model, like the $N-K$ model.
+The topology of the couplings is, however, often very complex and, in many instances, completely unknown.
+It is then often a good starting point to model the real-world system by a generic model, like the {$N$--$K$} model.

-\underline{\bf Binary variables}\\ Modeling real-world systems by a collection of interacting binary variables is often a simplification, as real-world variables are often continuous.
-For the case of the gene-expression network, one just keeps two possible states for every single gene: active or inactive.
+\runinhead{Binary Variables} Modeling real-world systems by a collection of interacting binary variables is often a simplification, as real-world variables are often continuous.
+For the case of the gene expression network, one just keeps two possible states for every single gene: active or inactive.